 Away took travel enthusiasts by storm when it first launched.
 The company sells top-of-the-line luggage for modern-day travelers.
 Whether your graduate will be traveling for work or play, they will love the Away carry-on suitcase, which comes equipped with a durable shell, an ejectable battery that charges your phone, a TSA-approved combination lock, and even a hidden laundry bag.
 Throw in a Signature Garment Bag for the consultant in your life.

 Suppose your MBA graduate is going to travel often for work.
 In that case, their impact on our earth will be unsustainable and destructive—unless they actively work to balance the environmental cost of travel.
 By giving a one-time carbon offsetting gift or a monthly tree-planting membership, you can help your new MBA graduate to do as much good for our earth as they do for business.

-For internet access where there’s no WiFi, this GlocalMe G4 Pro global private high-speed mobile pocket WIFI hotspot MiFi device seems essential for grads expecting frequent business travel.
-While charging devices, the G4 provides Internet connectivity anywhere road warriors can access a cell signal.
+GlocalMe G4 Pro global provides internet access where there’s no WiFi.
+This private high-speed mobile pocket WIFI hotspot is essential for grads expecting frequent business travel.
+The G4 delivers Internet connectivity anywhere road warriors can access a cell signal.
 No sim card is required.

 No millennial home is complete without a Google Chromecast.
 This inexpensive little dongle seems innocuous but plugs into any TV or projector with a USB hole and seamlessly connects your phone or computer, opening up all of the streaming possibilities, including HD content.

 Nothing says “Don’t bother me” like a pair of large headphones.
 With a 20-hour battery life, these Bluetooth headphones block ambient noise while working in an office, on a plane or subway, for a video conference call, in a coworking space, or coffee shop.
-The Bose QuietComfort 35 headphones are optimized for use with Amazon Alexa and Google Assistant.
+In addition, the Bose QuietComfort 35 headphones are optimized for use with Amazon Alexa and Google Assistant.